YJonmo/EndoMapNet/README.md

 It is tested on Ubuntu 18 and cuda 10.

 A pretrained model on limited number of images (~8300) is provided.
 For your application further training might be required.
 Sample training and validation data are provided.
+The training options for this model are:
+--dataset Custom --split 3DPrint --png --height 256 --width 256 --frame_ids 0 2 --disparity_smoothness .01
+--use_pose 1 --use_stereo --pose_model_input all

-## 🖼️ Prediction for a single image
+## Prediction for a pose and images

-You can predict scaled disparity for a single image with:
+Use this command to predict disparity for a images in a folder:

 ```shell
 python test_simple.py --image_path assets/test_image.jpg --model_name mono+stereo_640x192